 iMessage doesn’t say delivered?
 What does it mean and how to fix the error?
-Read on this guide to learn 5 simple solutions to fix the iMessage not saying delivered issue with ease.
+Read on this guide to learn 6 simple solutions to fix the iMessage not saying the delivered issue with ease.

 “I was talking to my friend yesterday through iMessage.
 But today my iMessage not saying delivered.
 It didn’t even show “not delivered”.
 I never had this problem before and now I don’t know what to do.
 Does anybody know a solution for this problem?”

-You may have encountered the same situation like above user that iMessage doesn’t say “Delivered” on your iPhone suddenly one day.
+You may have encountered the same situation as the above user that iMessage doesn’t say “Delivered” on your iPhone suddenly one day.
 You might don’t even know what happened on your device and what does it mean when your iMessage not saying delivered.
-Actually, many people who have just updated to the latest iOS version (iOS 11) also met the same problem on their device.
+Actually, many people who have just updated to the latest iOS iOS 16 also met the same problem on their devices.
 But don’t worry about that too much.
-Here in this article, we will show you the reasons and share you 5 simple & efficient solutions to help you fix this iMessage doesn’t say “Delivered” issue in minutes.
+Here in this article, we will show you the reasons and share you 6 simple & efficient solutions to help you fix this iMessage doesn’t say “Delivered” issue in minutes.

-Actually, iMessage not saying “Delivered” simply means the messages has not yet been successfully delivered to the recipient’s device due to some reasons.
-Reasons could be: their phone not having available Wi-Fi or cellular data networks, they have their iPhone off or on Do Not Disturb mode, etc. But generally speaking, a text message not being delivered would happen when the phone number you are sending messages to is invalid.
+Actually, iMessage not saying “Delivered” simply means the messages have not yet been successfully delivered to the recipient’s device due to some reasons.
+Reasons could be: WiFi not working on iPhone/iPad or the iDevice don’t have cellular data networks, they have their iPhone off or on Do Not Disturb mode, etc. But generally speaking, a text message not being delivered would happen when the phone number you are sending messages to is invalid.

-If none of above possible reasons is satisfied, then read the 5 reliable methods below to fix the iMessage not saying “Delivered” error on your iPhone or iPad with great ease.
+If none of the above possible reasons is satisfied, then read the 6 reliable methods below to fix the iMessage not saying “Delivered” error on your iPhone or iPad with great ease.
 Now, let’s check these methods.

-Sending an iMessage requires a cellular data or Wi-Fi connection.
-So, check the network connection and see if it is properly connected when you fail to deliver your iMessages.
+Sending an iMessage requires cellular data or a Wi-Fi connection.
+So, check the network connection and see if it is properly connected when you fail to deliver your iMessage.

 It is most likely that there is something wrong with some iMessage temporary bugs.
 Then you just need to go to Settings > Messages > Turn off iMessage > Turn on iMessage again.
 You should be able to send a message now.